mru00/crane_gps_watch/README.md

 	crane_gps_watch_client --help      show the help screen

 	crane_gps_watch_client
-    [--output "filename"]            override default filename, write single file for all tracks [--split]                        write file for each track
+    [--output "filename"]            override default filename, write single file for all tracks.
+    [--split]                        write file for each track.
-    [--device "/dev/tty..."]         override default device file
+    [--device "/dev/tty..."]         override default device file.
-    [--to_image filename]            write watch data to file <for testing>
+    [--to_image filename]            write watch data to file <for testing>.
-    [--from_image filename]          read watch data from file <for testing>
+    [--from_image filename]          read watch data from file <for testing>.
-    [--verbose]                      write debug output to console
+    [--verbose]                      write debug output to console. repeat to get more output.

 As default, the output file is written in the current working directory.
 The filename is created from the current time and date.
 Use the `--output` option